tensorflow/docs/site/en/api_docs/python/tf/where.md

 `y`
 </td>
 <td>
-If provided, a Tensor which is of the same type as `y`, and has a shape broadcastable with `condition` and `x`.
+If provided, a Tensor which is of the same type as `x`, and has a shape broadcastable with `condition` and `x`.
 </td>
 </tr><tr>